GCFI75 – Fort Walton – Destin, Florida

 Outstanding Student Achievement Award

-GCFI, through partnerships with NOAA’s Caribbean Fisheries Management Council and the Harte Research Institute is awarding $1,500 scholarships to the best oral and poster presentations (both virtual and in-person presentations are eligible).
+GCFI is awarding $1,500 scholarships to the best oral and poster presentations (both virtual and in-person presentations are eligible).
 The content of the presentation must be related to final research done by the student related to their thesis or dissertation.
 If already submitted, this thesis or dissertation must be no older than one year.
 A manuscript of the oral/poster presentation must be submitted to be eligible for this award.
 The award winners will receive their scholarship at the following year’s conference, to help support their participation in this meeting.
 Complete instructions and eligibility requirements are on the Outstanding Student Achievement Awards web page.

 GCFI Travel Awards